RFM Calculator (Relative Fat Mass)

 Relative fat mass index and relative fat mass chart

-Our RFM calculator estimates body fat mass percentage using equations developed in 2018 by researchers from Sports Spectacular Diabetes and Obesity Wellness and Research Center (Cedars-Sinai Medical Center, USA).
+Our RFM calculator estimates body fat mass percentage using.
 The formula is different for men and women, and it uses only two measurements: a person's height and their waist circumference.

 The equations look as follows: